forkymcforkface/RGUI-Pi/README.md

 - RGUI-Pi is an advanced CRT only RGUI implementation using rtomasa Retroarch Dynares for pixel perfect gaming.
 - It also has the ability to migrate OS4 from the original image to the Pi Zero2, Pi3 and Pi5 (Requires the RGB-Pi cable) This is unsupported and please dont ask the rgbpi devs for support.
+The primary function of this image is Pi5 with minimal to no testing on other Pi's
 ------------------------
 **How to Migrate OS4 to Pi5**
 - Burn this RGUI-Pi image onto an SD card and insert into Pi5 https://mega.nz/folder/xqkh2Y6D#5S16aX_Ax2Lv6qtkpwGsdA
-- Burn OS4 onto a normal USB drive, or take your Pi4 OS4 SD card and insert it into the pi5 using an SD to USB adapter.
+- Burn OS4 onto a normal USB drive, or take your Pi4 OS4 SD card and insert it into the pi5 using a SD to USB adapter.
 - Turn on the Pi5 and wait for that migration to complete (about 2mins)
 - Here is a video of the process https://youtu.be/CJom1TIRI6g
 - Must use this specific USB audio DAC if you want audio in the UI, I can't guarantee others will work as OS4 is hard coded to the hardware device 'headphones'(https://a.co/d/2eTi2mp)

-- Interlacing is not possible with gpio on pi5
-- Kodi disabled (do not use)
-- The OS4 UI is half the frames and feels slow, its an incompatibility with OS4 UI and the Pi5 hardware.
-I cannot fix this since the UI is closed source.
-- If using a pi3 or pi zero2 make sure to scan for games after the first os4 boot, go to ports and apply the pi3/zero2 timings patch.
-- pi pw: rguipi
 ------------------------
 Build Sources
 - Debian Bookworm: https://www.raspberrypi.com/news/bookworm-the-new-version-of-raspberry-pi-os/